m5c/BoardGamePlatform/README.md

 ## About

-The *Board Game Platform* is a Microservice of reusable components for generic board game implementations.
-This repository hosts the configuration files for deployment of it's core services as docker containers on a single host.
-The core services are:
+The *Board Game Platform* (BGP) is a Micro-Service Application, consisting of several reusable components.
+Purpose of the BGP is to provide generic board game functionality, to speed up the development and deployment of new board game implementations.
+The provided services are:

  * [Database](https://github.com/kartoffelquadrat/LobbyService/blob/master/Dockerfile-ls-db): A MySQL database for BGP users, credentials and roles.
  * [LobbyService](https://github.com/kartoffelquadrat/LobbyService): A SpringBoot/Java Webservice for BGP user, game and session management.
    * [LobbyServiceWebUI](): A HTML/JS web frontend for the LobbyService.
  * [BgpXox](https://github.com/kartoffelquadrat/BgpXox): A sample BGP compliant implementation of the game *Tic Tac Toe*, written in SpringBoot/Java.
 Comes with a built in HTML/JS web frontend.

+ > As a game developer, you want to replace the sample game *BgpXox* by one or many of your own games.

 ## About Docker